thofd/Redmi_note9pro_ksu_susfs/README_EN.md

 **[中文](README.md) [English](README_EN.md)**

 > [!WARNING]
-> Before flashing, please make sure that the phone has unlocked the Bootloader, make sure your device is suitable for flashing this kernel, and check that the device code matches the kernel card flash package you downloaded, and the original boot has been backed up!
+> Before flashing, please make sure that the phone has unlocked the Bootloader, make sure your device is suitable for flashing this kernel, and check that the device code matches the kernel flash package you downloaded, and the original boot has been backed up!

 ### Kernel information
 - Xiaomi 10/Pro for Snapdragon 865